JuliaCI/PkgTemplates.jl/README.md

 `interactive_template` with `fast=true` to use default values for everything but username and plugin selection.

+You can also use `generate_interactive` to interactively generate a template and then immediately use it to create a new package.

 ## Comparison to PkgDev

 `PkgTemplates` is similar in functionality to